ZhP-Li197/ZhP-Li197.github.io/_pages/about.md

   limit: 4 # leave blank to include all the blog posts
 ---

-Zhengpin Li will work as a postdoc in the Center of Machine Learning Research at Peking University, co-supervised by Wentao Zhang and Weinan E. He obtained his Ph.D. in School of Data Science from Fudan University in 2025, co-supervised by Yanxi Hou and Jian Wang.
+**Background.** Zhengpin Li will work as a postdoc in the Center of Machine Learning Research at Peking University, co-supervised by [Wentao Zhang](https://zwt233.github.io/) and [Weinan E](https://web.math.princeton.edu/~weinan/).
+He obtained his Ph.D. in School of Data Science from Fudan University in 2025, co-supervised by [Yanxi Hou](https://sds.fudan.edu.cn/17429/list.htm) and [Jian Wang](https://sites.google.com/view/jianwangfudan).
 He received his B.Sc. in School of Mathematics from Shandong University in 2019.
-He worked with Rex Ying as a visiting student at Yale University in 2024.
+He worked with [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/) as a visiting student at Yale University in 2024.

-Zhengpin's research focuses on graph neural networks, trustworthy machine learning, large language model, and extreme value theory.
+**Research Interests.** Zhengpin's research is primarily focused on graph mining, trustworthy machine learning, large language model, and extreme value theory.
 He has published several papers in top venues such as ICML, WebConf, and Neural Networks.
+Most recently, he is interested in the following topics,
++ LLM reasoning based on knowledge graphs
++ graph foundation models

+If you wish to collaborate with me, please send an email to zhengpinli197 [at] gmail [dot] com.